BenjiRMZ/instagram-discord-noti-bot/README.md

        └── New reel? ──►        └── saves URL to last_post.json / last_reel.json
 ```

+Each run does one check and exits — it's meant to be called by a scheduler (like cron) every 10–15 minutes, not left running continuously.

+The basic flow:
-1. Launches a Chromium browser with a persistent session directory (`ig_state/`)
+1. Launch a browser with a saved session from the last run
-2. Checks if the session is still logged in — logs in automatically if not
+2. If the session expired, log in again (or wait for manual login if 2FA is needed)
-3. Calls Instagram's internal feed API to get the latest posts and reels
+3. Hit Instagram's internal feed API to get the latest posts and reels
-4. Compares each against the last seen URL stored locally
+4. Compare each against the last seen URL stored in a local JSON file
-5. Sends a Discord embed if something new is found, then saves the URL
+5. If something changed, send a Discord embed and update the saved URL

-The bot is designed to be run on a schedule (e.g. cron every 10–15 minutes).
-It does not run continuously.

 ---

 ## Setup